apache/sling-maven-plugin/src/site/markdown/bundle-installation.md

 ### Felix Web Console

 The plugin by default places an *HTTP POST* request to the [Felix Web Console](https://felix.apache.org/documentation/subprojects/apache-felix-web-console/web-console-restful-api.html#post-requests).
-This will achieve both upload and installation of the bundle in one request *synchronously*.
+This will achieve both upload and installation/update of the bundle triggered by one request.
+The installation/update of the bundle happens *asynchronously*, though, in the Felix Web Console.

 ### WebDAV PUT